vincentdephily/emlop/README.md

 ## Usage

 Emlop is split into commands.
-Command names and arguments can be abbreviated, and shell completion is available.
-See `emlop --help` and `emlop <sucommand> --help` for complete and up to date usage info.
+Command names and arguments can be abbreviated (so `emlop log --from '1 day' --duration human` is the same as `emlop l -f1d --dur h`), and shell completion is available.
+See `emlop --help` and `emlop <command> --help` for complete and up to date usage info.

 ### Common options

 All commands share these arguments, affecting parsing and output:

     Options:
-      -F, --logfile <file>  Location of emerge log file [default: /var/log/emerge.log] -v...
+      -F, --logfile <file>  Location of emerge log file -v...
 Increase verbosity (can be given multiple times) -h, --help            Print help (see more with '--help') -V, --version         Print version